-The following arrangements were in place during 2021/22:
+The following arrangements were in place during 2022/23:

 Financial instrument How this has been applied to manage risk Possible impact on future cash flows Exchange rate hedge - Forward foreign exchange contracts Mitigate the risk that adverse movements on foreign exchange rates will affect the carrying value and investment income relating to pooled funds including quoted overseas equities.
 Settlement is calculated at the contract end date based on the difference between spot rate and forward rate on a specified basket of currencies.
 Note 26 shows the impact of 10% potential market movement in exchange rates.
-For a 10% reduction in exchange rates, the hedge would cover a loss of £103.8m.
+For a 10% reduction in exchange rates, the hedge would cover a loss of £107.7m (£103.8m in 21/22).